Welcome to my research site!

 Additional topics that interest me include:

-• Time-series forecasting and online prediction
+• Time-series forecasting and online prediction—particularly with black-box models such as neural networks

 • Applications to international development—such as natural disaster management using drone imagery